MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 ---
 # Azure Active Directory Authentication

-Azure Active Directory is Azure preferred multi-tenant cloud directory service.
+Azure Active Directory (Azure AD) is Azure preferred multi-tenant cloud directory service.
 It's capable of authenticating security principals or federating with other identity providers, such as Microsoft Active Directory.

-Azure AD allows application of various kinds of applications uniformly authenticate and use Azure Data Explorer services.
+Azure AD allows applications of various kinds to uniformly authenticate and use Azure Data Explorer services.

-Azure AD supports several of authentication scenarios.
+Azure AD supports several authentication scenarios.
-If there's a user present during the authentication, one should authenticate the user to Azure AD using interactive authentication.
+If a user is present, authenticate the user to Azure AD using interactive authentication.
 In some cases, one wants a service to use Kusto even when no user is interactively present.
-In such cases, one should authenticate the application by using an application secret or any other supported method, as described in Application Authentication section below.
+In such cases, authenticate the application by using an application secret or any other supported method, as described in [Application Authentication](#application-authentication).

 The following methods of authentication are supported by Azure Data Explorer, including through its .NET libraries: